documentnode/documentnode.io/release-notes/relnotes-1.1.110.md

 ## Single-clicking to preview documents

-We improved the default clicking behaviours on the left project files tree.
+We improved the default clicking behaviors on the left project files tree.
 Now single-clicking on a document will open it as a preview tab in the editor area.
 Double-clicking will open it in the normal editing mode.

 Only one preview tab will be opened at any time, which means single-clicking on different documents will always show document preview in the same editor tab.